+The approach of the Department relative to mitigation emphasizes the public need for healthy and sustainable fish and wildlife populations and habitats while recognizing other public needs or agency mandates (e.g. multiple use) may result in potential conflicts between resources.
+The program is further intended to provide recommendations which will help avoid and minimize adverse impacts.

-1. It is the policy of the Commission that the Department will continue to emphasize a program of wildlife data collection and dissemination so that wildlife values can be fully and accurately considered in the land use decision making process.In order to insure that wildlife resources are adequately considered in various planning processes at the local, state and federal levels, the Department will continue to provide all available data in a useable form.
-Emphasis in this arena will be toward the development of a standard report format describing resource values within geographic areas of the state and will include economic considerations.
-These data will be made available for a reasonable fee, where appropriate to government agencies, private consultants, and others where it is determined that information is needed in the land use planning and/or decision making process and for individual project proposals on an as needed basis.
+It is the policy of the Commission that the Department will continue to emphasize wildlife data collection and dissemination so that wildlife and habitat values can be disclosed and considered in federal, state, and local decision-making processes.
+The Department will fulfill data requests and use a standard reporting process to describe resource values within or proximate to the location of the proposed activity when that information is useful to inform decision-making processes.
+More detailed and project-specific data may also be shared when appropriate.

-2. It is the policy of the Commission that the Department will provide recommendations for mitigation, enhancement and/or replacement as appropriate for individual project proposals where without such actions significant adverse impacts to the wildlife resources are expected to occur, recognizing that mitigation can not always equally replace loss.

-The approach of the Department relative to mitigation matters takes into account the public need for fish and wildlife habitat protection measures while at the same time recognizing other public needs for sometimes conflicting activities.
-The program is further intended to provide recommendations or guidance for project development which will help to decrease or minimize adverse impacts rather than being used as a tool to stop proposed projects.
+It is the policy of the Commission that the Department will provide technical assistance to the permitting entity and applicants when reviewing proposed development actions.
+Department biologists may assist in identifying fish and wildlife species and habitats, identify the type, extent, and duration of potential impacts, and identify or recommend avoidance and minimization measures.
+When impacts are anticipated to occur after avoidance and/or minimization measures have been incorporated, the Department may recommend mitigation measures to achieve the goals and standards of the Policy to offset impacts to fish and wildlife resources.
+The Department will formally provide any recommendations to the permitting entity and project developer.

+It is the policy of the Commission that the Department should coordinate closely with the Sagebrush Ecosystem Technical Team, who is charged with implementation of the Nevada Conservation Credit System for greater sage-grouse mitigation.

+It is the policy of the Commission that the Department should coordinate closely with any other governing body or entity with authority over a Department, State of Nevada, or federally approved mitigation program in Nevada.

-3. It is the policy of the Commission that costs associated with mitigation are all normal costs of land or water development projects and therefore should be borne by the developers and/or beneficiaries of the project.
+It is the policy of the Commission that costs associated with mitigation are all normal costs of development projects, independent of state or federally required reclamation, and therefore should be borne by the developers and/or beneficiaries of the project.
+Costs associated with mitigation for greater sage-grouse in Nevada will be accounted for through the Nevada Conservation Credit System, unless otherwise accounted for as approved through the Sagebrush Ecosystem Council.

+It is the policy of the Commission that cash payments or donations may be accepted:

+To support projects designed to directly offset potential resource losses related to the development of the project; or

+For deposit into a special mitigation account.
+Monies from this account are to be administered by the Department and used for fish, wildlife, or habitat restoration, enhancement, acquisition projects, or, under special circumstances, research related to the loss of such resource(s).

-4. It is the policy of the Commission that cash payments or donations may only be accepted: 1) to support projects designed to directly offset potential resource losses related to the development of the project; or 2) for deposit into a special habitat mitigation account.
-Monies from this account are to be used for habitat restoration, enhancement, or acquisition projects as determined by the development of a cooperative mitigation agreement between the project proponent and the Nevada Department of Wildlife.
+It is the policy of the Commission that any mitigation negotiated with the Department shall include establishment of a cooperative mitigation agreement between the project proponent and the Department, to be completed prior to initiation of ground disturbance for the development project.
+Any such agreement will describe party responsibilities and timelines for mitigation.

 PROCEDURES

-The Department will implement the above listed policies in accordance with the definitions as described in the National Environmental Policy Act and as promulgated in the federal regulations under 40 CFR 1508.20.
+The Department will implement the above listed policies in accordance with the definitions as described in the National Environmental Policy Act and consistent with federal regulations under 40 CFR 1508.20.
 Mitigation will include in order of priority implementation:

-1. Avoiding the impact altogether by not taking a certain action or parts of an action
+1. Avoiding the impact altogether by not taking a certain action or parts of an action.